 Is there really a connection between sales and sports?
-Is this a fad or can you implement things in both worlds?

 The answer is clear: YES, there are connections and they can teach you many valuable lessons.

 For me the connection between these two worlds creates a high level of identification in the individual, which helps them to apply the magical life experiences that sport gives us in day-to-day sales.

 While I will focus on cycling, we can think of any sport in order to create this bridge.

 Returning from Hondarribia, the final stage of the Transpyr, I had time to reflect on the experiences of those 7 days of hard mountain stages and to see the connections between that sporting challenge and the tough commercial challenges that I go through in my daily life.

 These are the 5 initial connections between sport and sales: